jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## The directory ~/node_modules/ may cause errors

 The directory `~/node_modules/` in the home directory may cause errors on Mac and Linux.
 The modules in the directory might be unintentionally loaded by VSCode because of the [default behavior](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders) of node.js, which would cause errors such as _Extension host terminated unexpectedly_.
 We recommend moving the directory `~/node_modules/` to `~/npm/node_modules/`.

+## I cannot build from a subfile

+If you cannot build a multi file LaTeX project from a subfile, it means that the root file is not detected properly.
+See the [Multi file projects](multi-file-projects) page for details on how the root file is discovered.
+Note that you must open the directory (or one of its antecedents) containing all the project files in vscode for this mechanism to work.

 ## The Problem Pane displays wrong messages